 Most of the items that are submitted to EC are confirmed by Cabinet first in conjunction with Cabinet and Cabinet committee papers (usually considered by the Cabinet Legislation Committee), and are drafted by the Parliamentary Counsel Office (PCO).
 PCO certifies draft regulations as fit for submission to Cabinet.
 It is expected that Ministers’ offices will upload the most recent draft version of the regulations when the related Cabinet paper is lodged through CabNet by the usual 10am Thursday deadline.

-PCO provides the hardcopy signature copy and emails the Cabinet Office with the PDF of the final version of the legislation with an accompanying email that sets out the certification details.
-If there are timing issues, i.e. if the final, certified regulations cannot be provided by the 10am Thursday deadline, PCO must contact the relevant Cabinet committee secretary in the Cabinet Office (use the PSI contact page).
-Note: PSI is only available to public sector agencies.
+PCO provides the hard-copy signature copy and emails the Cabinet Office with the PDF of the final version of the legislation with an accompanying email that sets out the certification details.
+If there are timing issues, i.e. if the final, certified regulations cannot be provided by the 10am Thursday deadline, PCO must contact the relevant Cabinet committee secretary in the Cabinet Office (search in CabNet, or contact the Cabinet Office).

 If the EC item is drafted by a department, it must have a covering memorandum signed by the department’s office solicitor, to be attached at the time that the item is submitted to CabNet with a related paper.
 The memorandum must state that the item is ready to be submitted directly to EC, certify that the item is ready for signature, and note any other relevant information.